nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 ];
 ```

 Next we dispatch the actions to the store.
 Note that these action dispatches are **synchronous**!
 This is a guarantee provided by Redux as was mentioned in a previous section.
-In testing this fact is handy since it allows us to examine the state with a higher degree of certainty regarding what the state of the state is.
+In testing, this allows us to string together an arbitrary number of actions together and deterministically arrive at an expected final state.
+Note that this is somewhat incorrect for asynchronous actions (which will be covered later).

 ```JSX
 actions.forEach(action => store.dispatch(action));